 Bike helmets and helmets for kids, in general, come in various styles and shapes.
-We mostly considered helmets suitable for biking activities and included a few rated as appropriate for multiple sports like skateboarding, scooters, or rolling skating to offer various options that might save you money or storage space with their increased versatility.
-As most parents already know, kids change hobbies and favorites as swiftly as the weather, so finding a helmet they can use for more than one activity could be a money-saver.
+We mainly considered helmets suitable for biking activities.
+We included a few rated as appropriate for multiple sports like skateboarding, scooters, or rolling skating to offer various options that might save you money or storage space with their increased versatility.
+As most parents know, kids change hobbies and favorites as swiftly as the weather, so finding a helmet they can use for more than one activity could be a money-saver.

 The Mongoose multi-sport helmet was a tester favorite, with the rear ventilation cut in the shape of a skull.
-This matte black finish helmet is suitable for skating, skateboarding, hoverboards, biking, etc. It has thick interior padding and a comfortable chin strap, though heavier and has less ventilation than a traditional bike helmet.
+This matte black finish helmet is suitable for skating, skateboarding, hoverboards, biking, etc. It has thick interior padding and a comfortable chin strap but has less ventilation than a traditional bike helmet.
 Both Razor helmets can be used for multiple sports, though the full-face option might be overkill for sports that don't traditionally require it.
-While theoretically, we suspect you can wear a bike-style helmet to do other sports, we've seen them on hoverboards, Segways, and the like, they probably aren't the best for activities like skateboarding or even trick-riding where you tend to see the multi-sport helmet style that covers more of the backside of the head than the traditional bike helmet.
-If biking is your go-to, we think most kids will be happiest with the open face, full-ventilation kids' bike helmets that are comfortable, lightweight, and adjustable like the Schwinn Thrasher or Joovy Noodle, depending on age or head size.
+While theoretically, we suspect you can wear a bike-style helmet to do other sports, we've seen them on hoverboards, Segways, and the like; they probably aren't the best for activities like skateboarding or even trick-riding where you tend to see the multi-sport helmet style that covers more of the backside of the head than the traditional bike helmet.
+If biking is your go-to, we think most kids will be happiest with open-face, full-ventilation kids' bike helmets that are comfortable, lightweight, and adjustable, like the Schwinn Thrasher or Joovy Noodle, depending on age or head size.